arsmentis/arsmentis/source/clients/index.markdown

       <td class="imgCell"><a href="https://www.nsbasic.com/"><img src="/images/appstudio.png" alt="AppStudio" title="AppStudio" class="clientImg"></a></td>
       <td class="clientInfo">
         <a href="https://www.nsbasic.com/"><h2>NS Basic Corporation - AppStudio</h2></a>
-	      <p>AppStudio is a cross platform, integrated development environment for the creation of mobilb applications.
+	      <p>AppStudio is a cross platform, integrated development environment for the creation of mobile applications.
 I&#8217;ve been involved with the project from the outset, first as the programming languages consultant and now as the lead developer.</p>
       </td>
     </tr>
     <tr class="clientRow">